top of page

 Animals play a role in the farm ecosystem by providing manure and helping cycle nutrients.

-These practices build soil that supports strong plants and reduces the need for external inputs.
+These practices build soil that supports strong plants and reduces the need and dependence on any external inputs.
+Farmers regain sovereignty.

 Practical Steps to Start Biodynamic Gardening